Leah1977/Fit_Time_MS4/README.md

 ### This site was built using [GitHub Pages](https://pages.github.com/)/ and [Heroku](https://heroku.com)

-I have created a mobile-first project, that is fully responsive on all screen sizes.
+I have created a mobile-first project that is fully responsive on all screen sizes.
 It allows the shop owner to add, edit and delete items.
 It allows users to leave a review.
-Logged in users can edit or delete their review.
+Logged in, users can edit or delete their reviews.

 # Fit Time

 A data-centric e-commerce web application.
-I created this app promote fitness.
+I created this app to promote fitness.
 Each user can register and log in to create a profile.
 Users will be able to shop online for a range of items.
 There will be an option to add, edit or delete items from a shopping bag.